 Register for the 4th Annual U.Pitch Competition and Showcase

 The 4th Annual U.Pitch National Elevator Pitch Competition and Showcase will take place on November 16, 2017 in Chicago.
-Applications are now open.
-Get tickets to attend here, or apply for the competition below before 5:00pm CST on October 18, 2017.
+Applications to compete closed on October 18, 2017 at 5:00pm CST, but you may get your tickets to attend the competition below.
+Register now, this event will sell out!

 Requirements and Eligibility